-The Full Governing Body comprises 18 Governors, 5 of which sit on the Resource and Audit Committee.
-There were vacancies throughout the financial year.
-This Committee is also supported through the attendance of staff members from the school.
-Each meeting that took place during the accounting period was quorate, in the main all absences were approved with a couple of unapproved absences due to a lack of prior notification.
+The Full Governing Body comprises 18 Governors, 4 of which sit on the Resource and Audit Committee.
+This Committee is also supported through the attendance of the School Finance Secretary.
+Each meeting that took place during the accounting period was quorate.
+In the main all absences were approved with a couple of unapproved absences due to a lack of prior notification.
 The Full Governing Body, supported by the Resource and Audit Committee, challenged and supported decisions and policy development.
 Governors continued to support the implementation of improvements to financial reporting, management and monitoring to give assurance that the school would be financially robust and able to provide meaningful management information to support decision-making.
 Additionally, during the year, governance supported the review of improvement to both the school premises and the staff structure of the leadership team to enable the delivery of the School Development Plan.
 Ongoing information was provided by the SLT to inform the Governors on the progress of pupil attainment.
 The Governing Body has developed its knowledge of the school considerably; regular training has helped Governors to feel more confident in their roles, resulting in much greater involvement in the management of the school and more effective challenge to school leaders.